The best ice cream in London: 2019 edition

-With the city hotting up once more, here's our guide to the best ice cream in London
+With the city soon to start hotting up once more, here's our guide to the best ice cream in London

 Location: 17-21 Elizabeth Street, Belgravia, London, SW1W 9RP

 Hours: Monday - Saturday 8:00 AM - 8:00 PM, Sunday 9:00 AM - 8:00 PM

 Smartphones and tastebuds at the ready – Dominique Ansel has launched a new, limited edition ice cream for 2019.
 While the previous two years have seen Instagram feeds light up with the crowd-worthy bakery's 'What-A-Melon' soft serve, this year it's all about the rhubarb and custard combo.
 Try it yourself for £6.50 and see if the new soft serve lives up to the cronuts Dominique Ansel is better known for.

 Location: 166 Pavilion Rd, Chelsea, London SW1X 0AW

 Hours: Monday - Saturday 10:00 AM - 9:00 PM, Sunday 11:00 AM - 20:00 PM